Ralim/IronOS/Documentation/Logo.md

 ### Miniware (TS100/TS80/TS80P)

 Upload the HEX file to the iron in DFU mode and, if the file's extension changes to .RDY, your custom splash screen should show up on startup.
-You perform this the same way as if you were flashing a new firmware, and all of the existing notes around this apply.
+You perform this the same way as if you were flashing a new firmware, and all the existing notes around this apply.

 If you have flashed the `IronOS-dfu` alternative bootloader, you should use the `.dfu` files instead